hansroh/skitai/README.rst

 Enabling API Gateway Server
 -----------------------------

 Using Skitai's reverse proxy feature, it can be used as API Gateway Server.
-All backend API servers can be mounted at gateway server.
+All backend API servers can be mounted at gateway server with client authentification and transaction ID logging feature.

 .. code:: python

   skitai.run (
     clusters = {
-      "@members": ("https", "members.exanple.com"),
+      "@members": ("https", "members.example.com"),
-      "@photos": ("http", ["photos1.exanple.com", "photos2.exanple.com"]) # load-balancing
+      "@photos": ("http", ["photos1.example.com", "photos2.example.com"]) # for load-balancing
     },
     mount = [
       ('/', app),